Ground in needs of flight attendants

 What’s Next

-We would like to know how the design work in real situation but it is impossible to test it in one of their existing flight journey as it is too risky.
-Therefore, cabin consultant team suggest us to do another Internal simulation with a shadowing for a bigger scale flight, so we can evaluate the design based on,
+We would love to know how the design work in real situation but it is impossible for now consider the size of the project.
+Cabin consultant team suggest us to do another Internal simulation with a shadowing for a bigger scale flight, so we can evaluate the design based on,

 If there are any technical issue in the cabin, which would affect the product performance.